 Under this contract, PennDOT’s contractor will reconfigure the existing intersection into a single-lane roundabout to improve traffic flow and reduce the number of angle crashes.
-The new roundabout will also help alleviate current congestion expected to rise from future development in the area.
+The new roundabout will also help alleviate congestion, which is expected to increase from future development in the area.

-The approach roadways to the roundabout will match the existing ten-foot-wide lanes.
+In addition, the approach roadways to the roundabout will match the existing 10-foot-wide lanes.
 The lane width will widen at the roundabout entries and transition to an 18-foot-wide circulatory width.
 Other improvements include a five-foot-wide sidewalk constructed on the east side of the roundabout and illuminated signage installed to alert motorists of the upcoming traffic pattern.

-Furthermore, a bituminous multi-use eight-foot-wide trail will be constructed to connect the St. Isidore’s Trail and the Blackledge Estates Trail on the west side of Portzer Road to enhance pedestrian and bicyclist mobility.
+Other improvements under this project include the construction of a bituminous multi-use eight-foot-wide trail to connect the St. Isidore’s Trail and the Blackledge Estates Trail on the west side of Portzer Road to enhance pedestrian and bicyclist mobility.
 Interpretive and directional signs about wetlands and the Unami Creek will also be installed along the trail.